-The tasks in the SRW Application (Table 5.5) are typically run using the Rocoto Workflow Manager.
+The tasks in the SRW Application are typically run using the Rocoto Workflow Manager (see Table 2.8 for default tasks).
 Rocoto is a Ruby program that communicates with the batch system on an HPC system to run and manage dependencies between the tasks.
 Rocoto submits jobs to the HPC batch system as the task dependencies allow and runs one instance of the workflow for a set of user-defined cycles.
 More information about Rocoto can be found on the Rocoto Wiki.

 The SRW App workflow is defined in a Jinja-enabled Rocoto XML template called

 set_template tool is called, and the parameters in the template file

 are filled in.
 The completed file contains the workflow task names, parameters needed by the job scheduler,

 and task interdependencies.
 The generated XML file is then copied to the experiment directory: